ramwin/resume/README_eng.md

 <div id="zettage"></div>

 #### Zettage daas
-* introduction:  a cloud computing, cloud sharing platform where uses can share their scripy, tool, data or purchase other's scripy, tool, data and analysis online.
+* Introduction:  a cloud computing, cloud sharing platform where uses can share their scripy, tool, data or purchase other's scripy, tool, data and analysis online.
-* technology: django, python, docker,
+* Technology: django, python, docker,
-* responsibility:
+* Responsibility:
     0. establish the git server and control the branch, version of project
     1. desig the structure of database in a clear and week coupling way
     2. the backend logic